Hamna Aslam, Innopolis University - about women in IT, harassment and radical feminism

 - Are there any problems that only women face in IT or science?

 - The main thing to do is to destroystereotypes that women cannot be as productive as men.
 This is the main task that faces every woman who comes to science or IT.
-It sounds strange, but many IT companies are still influenced by gender stereotypes, against which any woman has to fight, even if she is a promising and distinguished specialist.
+It sounds strange, but many IT companies are still influenced by gender stereotypes, which any woman has to fight against, even if she is a promising and outstanding specialist.

 If you look wider, then regardless of gender andThe main problem in IT, science and business remains the protection of the right to feel safe in their environment.
 As you understand, for a woman it is more important than for a man.